-- The gross revenue according to the 2015 consolidated financial statement was THB 4,542.57 million, decreased by 8.51% from last year.
-The gross revenue from the separate financial statement totals THB 4,380.13 million, decreased by 8.93% from last year.
-The decrease was a result of the declining sales of SE-ED Book Center.
-The same-store sales revenue decreased by 9.05% from last year. - Sales and Management expenses decreased by 8.21% because of the following factors: - O The rental fee and service fee of the Headquarter and branches decreased by 10.21% from termination of the rental contract of the old warehouse located on Kingkaew district.
-The rental fee and service fee of branches decreased because the lease contract was changed from a fixed term to a percentage of sales. - O Employees' expenses decreased, aligning with a decreased number of the branches.
-Despite the fact that the provision for long-term employee benefits increased according to the new financial reporting standards by 42.24%.

-- O Due to the higher turnover rate of the products, the provision for slow-moving products decreased.
-The expenses from the provision for deteriorate and slow-moving products decreased by 88.68% thanks to special promotions. - O In addition, the Company had recorded loss from the high variation of exchange rate of GBP currency. - As a result of getting loans at the end of 2014, the interest increased by 49.15%.
+- Gross profit for the year ended December 31, 2015 was THB 1,541.67 million, decreased by THB 135.46 million or 8.08% from last year.
+However, gross profit margin in 2015 was THB 34.29%, increased by 0.15% from last year.
+This was the result of the decreased retailing sales of 10.78% affected by the condition of the retailing business and economic slowdowns. - However gross margin in 2015 was 34.29%, increased by 0.15% from last year due to an 11.18% increase of imported products and higher sales of textbooks sold to educational institutions through distribution channel. - Cost of sales and services according to consolidated financial statements for the year ended December 31, 2015 was THB 2,954.87 million, decreased by THB 280.66 million or 8.67%, which related to the 8.47% decreased sales. - Selling General, administrative expenses decreased by 8.21% because of the following factors: - The rental fee and service fee of the Headquarter and branches decreased by 10.21% from termination of the rental contract of the old warehouse located on Kingkaew district.
+The rental fee and service fee of branches decreased because the lease contract was changed from a fixed term to a percentage of sales. - Employees' expenses decreased, aligning with a decreased number of the branches.
+Despite the fact that the provision for long-term employee benefits increased according to the new financial reporting standards by 42.24%. - Due to the higher turnover rate of the products, the provision for slow-moving products decreased.
+The expenses from the provision for deteriorate and slow-moving products decreased by 88.68% thanks to special promotions. - In addition, the Company had recorded loss from the high variation of exchange rate of GBP currency. - As a result of getting loans at the end of 2014, the interest increased by 49.15%.